On this page:

 Offshore wind will:

-• create new jobs and career pathways,
+• create new jobs and career pathways

-• boost Victoria's manufacturing and supply chain development,
+• boost Victoria's manufacturing and supply chain development

-• increase regional investment, and
+• increase regional investment

 • support for our climate action goal of net-zero emissions by 2045.